Jacob Rees-Mogg: Economic and labour policy

 While Rees-Mogg largely espouses free market economic views, he endorses a role for state intervention, having been influenced by both Robert Peel, an economic liberal, and Benjamin Disraeli, a protectionist.
 He believes that improving people's lives requires "some use of the powers that the government has".

 In 2013, Rees-Mogg expressed support for zero-hour contracts, arguing that they benefit employees, including students, by providing flexibility and could provide a route into more permanent employment.
 He rejected criticism by Vince Cable and others that they were exploitative as "the standard response of the left".
-In September 2017, Rees-Mogg suggested that food banks fulfil a vital function, and proceeded to argue that "to have charitable support given by people voluntarily to support their fellow citizens I think is rather uplifting and shows what a good, compassionate country we are".
+In September 2017, Rees-Mogg suggested that food banks fulfil a vital function, and proceeded to argue that "to have charitable support given by people voluntarily to support their fellow citizens I think is rather uplifting and shows what a good, compassionate country we are", a statement for which he won that year's Foot in Mouth Award.
 He went on to argue that "the real reason for the rise in numbers is that people know that they are there and Labour deliberately didn't tell them."
 During the same interview, Rees-Mogg conceded that people have "found life tough" but suggested the best way out of poverty was through employment.

 In 2022, Rees-Mogg suggested that corporations should no longer have to report on the gender pay gap and the speed with which they pay their suppliers.